enricmartos/spottern-landing-page/README.md

 ## Deploy with Heroku

-The docker image [enricmartos/sporttern-landing-page](https://cloud.docker.com/repository/docker/enricmartos/spottern-landing-page/) is currently available on Docker Hub.
+The docker image [enricmartos/sporttern-landing-page]https://hub.docker.com/repository/docker/enricmartos/spottern-landing-page/) is currently available on Docker Hub.
 Also, this static page has been deployed with Heroku.
 You can find it here: https://spottern-landing-page.herokuapp.com/

+## CI with GitHub Actions

+The workflow defined in [main.yml](https://github.com/enricmartos/spottern-landing-page/blob/master/.github/workflows/main.yml) consists of two jobs:

+- docker_hub_release: Build and push the docker image to Docker Hub registry
+- heroku_release: Deploy the master branch to Heroku

 ## Build setup